koneal2013/flightify/README.md

 make docker-start
 ```

 Flightify will listen on port 8080 by default.
-Optionally, you can provide a configuration file (.yaml or .json) to override the default configuration.
+Optionally, you can provide a configuration file (.yaml or .json) to override the default configuration. see [config.json](./config.json) for an example of what values can be overridden.

 ### Test